YangSeungWon/lab-gantt-chart/README.md

 - Now build `gantt.info` from a CSV file named `data.csv` instead of hardcoding it in the script.
 - Removed day information to simplify the data.
 - Changed strings to use variables for easier customization.
+- Put names next to the bars also.